AyakaAgo/OnBackInvokedLua/README.md

 )
 ```

+done.

+> **Note: To synchronize behavior with the new platform API, we DO NOT intercept back events by the callback's return value, so DO NOT return boolean in callbacks.
+You SHOULD always call `unregister` or `setEnabled` to stop intercepting back events.**

+> **Caution: If you don’t update your app by the next major version of Android following 13, users will experience broken Back navigation when running your app.**

 ## Add support for built-in and custom predictive back animations

 In **Android 14 and later**, if you've already migrated your app to the new system back APIs, you can opt in to predictive back to automatically receive in-app animations and also support custom transitions with [OnBackAnimationCallback](https://developer.android.google.cn/reference/kotlin/android/window/OnBackAnimationCallback).